Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Coefficient of predictive ability ( )

-If the outcomes are binary, both the C index and CPA reduce to AUC.
-While CPA can be interpreted as a weighted probability of concordance, C admits an interpretation as an unweighted probability, whence Mason and Weigel, (2009) recommend its use for administrative purposes.
-However, the weighting in \eqref{eq:CPA2L} appears to be more meaningful, as concordances between feature--outcome pairs with outcomes that are far apart tend to be of greater practical relevance than concordances between pairs with alike outcomes.
-While CPA admits the appealing, equivalent interpretation \eqref{eq:CPA} in terms of binary AUC values and the area under the UROC curve, relationships of this type are unavailable for the C index.
+If the outcomes are binary, both the C index and $\CPA$ reduce to $\AUC$.
+While $\CPA$ can be interpreted as a weighted probability of concordance, C admits an interpretation as an unweighted probability, whence \citet{Mason2009} recommend its use for administrative purposes.
+However, the weighting in \eqref{eq:CPA2L} may be more meaningful, as concordance between feature--outcome pairs with outcomes that differ substantially in rank tends to be of greater practical relevance than concordance between pairs with alike outcomes.
+While $\CPA$ admits the appealing, equivalent interpretation \eqref{eq:CPA} in terms of binary $\AUC$ values and the area under the UROC curve, relationships of this type are unavailable for the C index.

-Subject to conditions, the C index relates linearly to Kendall's rank correlation coefficient (Somers, 1962; Pencina and D'Agostino, 2004; Mason and Weigel, 2009).
-In Section \ref{sec:Spearman} we demonstrate the same type of relationship for CPA and Spearman's rank correlation coefficient, thereby resolving a problem raised by Heagerty and Zheng (2005, p.
-95).
-Just as the C index bridges and generalizes AUC and Kendall's coefficient, CPA bridges and nests AUC and Spearman's coefficient, with the added benefit of appealing interpretations in terms of the area under the UROC curve and rank based covariances.
+Subject to conditions, the C index relates linearly to Kendall's rank correlation coefficient \citep{Somers1962, Pencina2004, Mason2009}.
+In Section \ref{sec:Spearman} we demonstrate the same type of relationship for $\CPA$ and Spearman's rank correlation coefficient, thereby resolving a problem raised by \citet[p.~95]{Heagerty2005}.
+Just as the C index bridges and generalizes $\AUC$ and Kendall's coefficient, $\CPA$ bridges and nests $\AUC$ and Spearman's coefficient, with the added benefit of appealing interpretations in terms of the area under the UROC curve and rank based covariances.